danielterra/SuperNOVA/README.md

 ### Principles and Strategies

 1. **Simplicity as Power**
    SuperNOVA must be as intuitive as a spreadsheet.
-Modeling entities, states, and actions should be visual and natural.
-AI acts as a modeling assistant, helping users build structures and automations without writing code.
+AI acts as an assistant, helping users build structures and automations without writing code.

 2. **Decentralization and Autonomy**
    Everything runs on the users’ own devices.
 Each machine is an independent, collaborative node capable of sharing load and data.
 There are no central servers — computing power and control belong to the users.